adamfoneil/BranchTagger/readme.md

-This is a GitHub action for tagging branches with an incrementing version number, intended as a simpler alternative to something like [Semantic Release](https://github.com/semantic-release/semantic-release).
+This is a GitHub action for tagging branches with an incrementing version number, intended as a simpler alternative to something like [Semantic Release](https://github.com/semantic-release/semantic-release), and resembling TFS changeset numbers.
 The version tag is written as `v{number}` where `number` is just an incrementing integer, not a semantic version.

 To use this, create a file in the root of your repo called `version.json` like this: